Finite basis physics-informed neural networks as a Schwarz domain decomposition method: Finite basis physics-informed neural networks (FBPINNs)

-Here, the local networks have individual network parameters $\bm{\theta}_j$, and of course, they could simply be evaluated everywhere in $\mathbb{R}^d$.
-In order to restrict them to their corresponding overlapping subdomains, we multiply them with the window functions, which have the property ${\rm supp}(\omega_i) \subset \Omega_i$.
-See~\cref{fig:localnets} for a graphical representation of the overlapping subdomains, their overlapping and interior sets, window functions, and local solutions for a simple one-dimensional example.

-If we insert~\cref{eq:u} into~\cref{eq:loss_hard}, we see that the global loss function can be written as:
+We now define the global network $u$ as the sum of local networks $u_j(\mathbf{x},\bm{\theta}_j)$ weighted by window functions $\omega_j$: $ u = \sum_{j, \mathbf{x}_{i} \in \Omega_j} \omega_j u_j. $ Here, the local networks have individual network parameters $\bm{\theta}_j$, and of course, they could simply be evaluated everywhere in $\mathbb{R}^d$.
+In order to restrict them to their corresponding overlapping subdomains, we multiply them with the window functions, which have the {\CRR properties} ${\rm supp}(\omega_i) \subset \Omega_i$ {\CRR and $\Omega \subset \cup_{j=1}^J {\rm supp}(\omega_i)$; the specific definition of $\omega_i$ employed here can be found in~\cite[eq.~(14)]{moseley2021finite}.} See~\cref{fig:localnets} for a graphical representation of the overlapping subdomains, their overlapping and interior sets, window functions, and local solutions for a simple one-dimensional example.
+If we insert {\CRR the expression for $u$ into \cref{eq:loss_pinn}}, we see that {\CRR the loss function} can be written as:

 The contribution to the global loss function can be split into a part coming from interior points and another one from points in the overlap, respectively:

 Note also that, since $X_i^{int} \cap X_j^{int} = \emptyset$ for $i \neq j$, the interior contribution can be simplified as follows: